oahmed105/PythonEmailScraper/README.md

 Lead Generation Machine: Python script for scraping emails off of a google search.

-Each project folder contains a README file that provides a more detailed description of the project, as well as any data sources or relevant code.

 # Tools and Technologies
 Throughout these projects, I have used a range of tools and technologies, including: